Lytrix/pdokbaggeocoder/README.rst

 For QGIS v2 versions, use the `qgis2 branch <https://github.com/Lytrix/pdokbaggeocoder/tree/qgis2branch>`_.

+From QGIS v4 onwards this plugin will not work any more.
+Please use the [PDOK Services Plugin](https://github.com/opengeogroep/pdokservicesplugin) for similar type of functionality.

 Usage
 =====
 The PDOK BAG geocoder is designed to add xy coordinates to a simple table of  address with your own attributes.
 The National Dutch address dataset will be used called the BAG.